 My friend Alan said … Suppose your FIX process crashed or lost power, reloads (from disk) the last sequence received and reconnects (resetting tcp seq#).
 It would then receive a live seq # higher than expected.
 CME documentation states:

 … a given system, upon detecting a higher than expected message sequence number from its counterparty, requests a range of ordered messages resent from the counterparty.

 Major difference from TCP sequence number — FIX has no Ack.
 See Ack in FIX^TCP

 — Sequence number reset policy:

 After a logout, sequence numbers is supposed to reset to 1, but if connection is terminated ‘non-gracefully’ sequence numbers will continue when the session is restored.
-In fact a lot of service providers never reset sequence numbers during the day.
+In fact a lot of service providers (eg: Trax) never reset sequence numbers during the day.
 There are also some, who reset sequence numbers once per week, regardless of logout.